The 5 Commandments of And How Learn More

 4. Mansard Roof

-The Mansard roof, known for its French-inspired design, features four sides with a two-tiered slope.
+Famous in French architecture, the Mansard roof boasts four sloped sides, each with a double incline.
 This style enhances attic space, allowing for more upper-floor area.
 Mansard roofs are suitable for homeowners who may want to add more living space in the future.

 Advantages: Spacious attic with a stylish, sophisticated look.